milenakapralova/socraticmodels/blogpost.md

 #### 2.1.2 The Synonym Exclusion algorithm

 The reason for this method is the observation that FLAN-T5 produces low-quality captions compared to GPT-3 when the VLM-informed prompt contains too many similar words referring to the same object.
 For example, when given the wedding image below (Figure 1), The VLM prompt contains the sentence: I think there might be a dress suit, full dress, tailcoat, tail coat, (etc.) in this photo.” and FLAN-T5 might generate this caption: ”A wedding dress is paired with a tuxedo for an elegant wedding.”
+This might be because even though both GPT-3 and FLAN-T5 use masking for self-supervision, GPT-3 relies on an autoregressive decoder that predicts subsequent words based on the previously generated ones (known as unidirectional language modeling) and FLAN-T5 has an encoder-decoder architecture with span-corruption: by masking specific segments of the text phrase, FLAN-T5's decoder is trained to predict the words that were hidden within these masked regions.
+Therefore, when summarizing text with many synonyms, a model trained with span corruption - like FLAN-T5 - may struggle, as the presence of multiple synonymous phrases can introduce ambiguity and make it harder for the model to generate concise summaries.
+In contrast, a model trained with unidirectional language modeling - like GPT-3 - focuses on coherence and capturing long-range dependencies, and so can produce better summaries.

 <center>